-The Fraunhofer Gesellschaft is a partner in the Open Hybrid LabFactory e.V.
-(OHLF) research campus, which was established at the Wolfsburg site as a public-private partnership for the research field of mobility.
-In 2014, as part of OHLF's activities and with the support of the state of Lower Saxony, Fraunhofer founded a project center in which the Fraunhofer Institutes for Manufacturing Technology and Advanced Materials IFAM, for Surface Engineering and Thin Films IST, for Machine Tools and Forming Technology IWU and for Wood Research WKI are represented.
-Within their joint infrastructure, the Institutes are pooling their expertise in materials science, component and process development, and production technology to develop integrated system solutions for future mobility.
-One focus lies on the combination of light metals and fiber-plastic composites in hybrid lightweight construction with a focus on vehicle structure.
-Other research fields address the interior, flexible production and, in cooperation with the Fraunhofer Center for Energy Storage and Systems ZESS, the integration of energy storage systems for alternative propulsion systems into the overall vehicle.
+The Fraunhofer-Gesellschaft is a partner in the Open Hybrid LabFactory (OHLF) research campus, which was established at the Wolfsburg site as a public-private partnership for the research field of mobility.
+At the Fraunhofer Center Circular Economy for Mobility CCEM, the Fraunhofer Institutes for Manufacturing Technology and Applied Materials Research IFAM, for Surface Engineering and Thin Films IST, for Machine Tools and Forming Technology IWU, and for Wood Research WKI pool their expertise in materials science, component and process development, and production technology in a joint infrastructure in order to develop circular system solutions for future mobility in the sense of a circular economy.

-The public-private partnership Open Hybrid LabFactory eV (OHLF) was initiated in 2012 under the leadership of the Automotive Research Centre Niedersachsen at TU Braunschweig and is funded within the framework of the BMBF initiative ”Research Campus - Public-Private Partnership for Innovations”.
-The aim is to develop material, manufacturing and production technologies suitable for large-scale production for the economically and ecologically sustainable manufacture of hybrid lightweight components made of metals, plastics and textile structures.
-To this end, OHLF is mapping the entire value-added chain for hybrid components; from conceptual design, semi-finished textile products and organic sheet production as well as the production processes for hybrid components to the associated life cycle design & engineering including recycling.
-Partners in the Open Hybrid LabFactory are, in addition to the research institutes TU Braunschweig and the Fraunhofer Gesellschaft, industrial partners such as Volkswagen AG, Magna Cosma, Magna Exteriors & Interiors, thyssenkrupp, IAV, Engel, Zwick/Roell and the city of Wolfsburg.
-In addition, over 20 project-related research and industrial partners are members of OHLF.
+The public-private partnership Open Hybrid LabFactory eV (OHLF) was initiated in 2012 under the leadership of the Automotive Research Centre Niedersachsen at the TU Braunschweig and is funded within the framework of the BMBF initiative ”Research Campus - Public-Private Partnership for Innovations”.
+In the course of further development, the Campus is addressing the urgent question of how industrial vehicle production can be designed sustainably and in the sense of a circular economy.
+To this end, work is being carried out jointly on the four research fields of ”Design for Circular Economy”, ”Processes for Reverse Production”, ”Circular Material Concepts” and ”Overall System Analyses and Design”, thereby incorporating virtual tools.
+In addition to the research institutions TU Braunschweig and the Fraunhofer-Gesellschaft, partners in the Open Hybrid LabFactory include industrial partners such as Volkswagen AG, Magna Cosma, Magna Exteriors & Interiors, thyssenkrupp, IAV, Engel, Zwick/Roell and the City of Wolfsburg.
+Furthermore, more than 20 project-related research and industry partners are members of the OHLF.